Tag Archives: global warming panic

 … Noel Keenlyside of the Leibniz Institute of Marine Sciences, Kiel, Germany, said: “The IPCC would predict a 0.3°C warming over the next decade.
 Our prediction is that there will be no warming until 2015 but it will pick up after that.”

 If this was an idea believed only be a few harmless academics it would be of no account.
-As it is part of the politically correct political elites of most of the developed world it is potent danger as massive costs are piled on developed economies while the economies of the developing world carry on merrily without such costs.
+As it is a central part of the politically correct political ideology held by most of the elites of the developed world it is potent danger because massive costs are piled on developed economies while the economies of the developing world carry on merrily without such costs.
 It is a recipe to make the West dependent on the likes of China and India and to inflate the wealth and power of the developing world at the expense of the West.
 As a matter of simple self-preservation, the West needs to rapidly change the mentality of its elites.

 The age of stupid